Bosman ruling: Significance to football

 Prior to the Bosman ruling, professional clubs in some parts of Europe (but not, for example, in Spain and France) were able to prevent players from joining a club in another country even if their contracts had expired.
 In the United Kingdom, Transfer Tribunals had been in place since 1981 to resolve disputes over fees between clubs when transferring players at the end of their contracts.
 The Bosman ruling meant that players could move to a new club at the end of their contract without their old club receiving a fee.
-Players can now agree a pre-contract with another club for a free transfer if the players' contract with their existing club has six months or less remaining.
+Players can now agree to a pre-contract with another club for a free transfer if the players' contract with their existing club has six months or less remaining.

 The Bosman ruling also prohibited domestic football leagues in EU member states, and also UEFA, from imposing quotas on foreign players to the extent that they discriminated against nationals of EU states.
-At that time, many leagues placed quotas restricting the number of non-nationals allowed on member teams.
+At that time, many leagues placed quotas restricting the number of foreign nationals allowed on member teams.
 Also, UEFA had a rule that prohibited teams in its competitions, namely the Champions League, Cup Winners' Cup and UEFA Cup, from naming more than three "foreign" players in their squads for any game.
 After the ruling, quotas could still be imposed, but only used to restrict the number of non-EU players on each team.

 According to a 2021 study, the Bosman ruling increased the competitiveness of national team football because it encouraged greater talent development.
 However, it reduced competition in the Champions League, as non-established teams tended to sell their best players rather than compete against the best teams.
-The ruling also affected football in other continents, as the foreign slots would be filled by non-EU players, exponentially allowing teams to obtain south american, african and asian players.
+The ruling also affected football in other continents, as the foreign slots would be filled by non-EU players, exponentially allowing teams to obtain South American, African and Asian players.

 Players

 Since the ruling came into effect throughout the EU in 1995, several notable players in European football have benefited from the ruling.
 In 1996, Edgar Davids became Europe's first high-profile player to benefit from the ruling when he moved from Ajax to Milan.
-Ex-Hibernian FC player, Paul Kane became the first UK Bosman transfer, moving from Aberdeen FC to Norwegian side Viking Stavanger in 1996.
+Ex-Hibernian player Paul Kane became the first UK Bosman transfer, moving from Aberdeen to Norwegian side Viking Stavanger in 1996.
 In 1999, Steve McManaman became the most lucrative transfer at the time in British football, as "Britain's first high-profile Bosman departure", when he moved from Liverpool to Real Madrid and the deal resulted in McManaman becoming the highest paid British player in history, from 1999 to 2001.
-Since Davids and McManaman, scores of other notable players became able to negotiate deals according to their market value when their contracts expired, a trend that continued into the 2000s and beyond.
+Since Davids and McManaman, scores of other notable players became able to negotiate deals according to their market value when their contracts expired, a trend that continued into the 2000s and to this day.